OneDarkMann/Face_Mask_Detection/README.md

 1- Adujst brightness range.
 2- Rescale the Images pixel values to be between 0 and 1.
 3- Rescale the images dimensions to be fed into model (256, 256).
+4- Divid data into batches of 32 samples per batch and test and validation of 10 samples per batch.
 4- group images into array to feed it into model (32, 256, 256, 3) were batch size = 32.

 ### CNN Model